mulka/ploverwiki/Stenography-Primer.md

 ### What can Plover do right now?

 Plover can write properly capitalized and punctuated text into any window as if it were an ordinary keyboard.
-It can send command strokes such as Enter or Escape, giving it complete equivalence to the Qwerty keyboard.
+It can send command strokes such as `Enter` or `Escape`, giving it complete equivalence to the Qwerty keyboard.
 It's also a robust and convenient text entry system, suitable for writing, coding, chatting, and kicking people's butts at online typing games.

 ### What Plover cannot do right now